voxmedia/data-projects/verge-internet-adoption-study/readme.md

 * County and PUMA names are the text names associated with each county or PUMA.

 ## Source
-Data provided and published with permission from the White House Council of Economics Advisers.
+Data provided and published with permission from the White House Council of Economic Advisers.

 ## Story